Review | At the Kennedy Center, the return of the ‘Messiah’ and a magnificent ‘Magnificat’

 This program started with a work typically situated as a conclusion, and finished with one typically intended as an opener — a simple disjunction that felt strangely appropriate in a time when beginnings and endings are blurred, when we’re not sure what’s behind us and what awaits.

-Maestro Noseda and his orchestra of 29 players brought light and subtle colors — the diffuse hues of stained glass — to works that the wrong hands can render too heavy.
+Maestro Gianandrea Noseda and his orchestra of 29 players brought light and subtle colors — the diffuse hues of stained glass — to works that the wrong hands can render too heavy.
 Noseda measured each piece’s multiple revelations so that their ecstatic bursts landed as such.
 The University of Maryland Concert Choir (led by director Edward Maclary) also sounded beautifully balanced on Thursday, albeit detectably deprived by their masks of a certain gleam.

 They, too, brought an effervescent lightness to their task — one that here and there may have veered out of focus.
 A central chorus of the Messiah’s first part (“For unto us a Child is born”) was the closest we came to unbridled revelry, with rhythmic volleys that Noseda couched in strings that surged here and hushed there.